thejhh/node-em/README.md

 Examples
 --------

-The code `javascriptURL.parse('http://www.jhh.me/').hostname` will result as `www.jhh.me`.
+### URL

+You can create URL instances by calling `URL.create(path)` or `new URL(path)`.
+However `URL.create()` is smarter and will only create new objects when it must.
+For example when called with another URL object it will return it directly since URL objects are immutable and cannot be changed.

-Every URL method returns an URL object, so you can chain its methods:
+Each URL method returns an URL object, so you can chain its
+methods:

 ```javascript
 var url = URL.create('http://www.jhh.me/')